Wales LTT Calculator

 Higher Rates for Additional Properties

 If you're buying a second home or buy-to-let in Wales, you'll pay higher residential rates using completely separate rate bands (not a flat surcharge).
-This system changed on 11 December 2024 from the previous flat 4% surcharge to separate rate bands starting at 5%.
+On 11 December 2024 each band rate was increased: the opening rate moved from 4% to 5%, the second band from 7.5% to 8.5%, and so on up to 17% on amounts above £1.5m.
+The band thresholds themselves were not changed.
 You can claim a refund if you sell your previous main residence within 36 months and the new property is or will be your main residence.
 Check current UK rates for comparison.

 Note: Wales does not offer specific first-time buyer relief.
 However, with the £225,000 nil-rate threshold, most first-time buyers will pay no LTT anyway.